 Ear infection treatment: Do alternative therapies work?

-In most cases, however, researchers haven't studied alternative ear infection treatments adequately using widely accepted scientific methods.
-For this reason, alternative ear infection treatments aren't generally recommended for use in children.
+But in most cases, researchers haven't adequately studied alternative ear infection treatments using widely accepted scientific methods.
+For this reason, doctors generally don't recommend alternative ear infection treatments for use in children.

 Some alternative ear infection treatments have been studied with mixed results.

-No rigorous long-term studies have proved the effectiveness of chiropractic treatment for ear infections.
+No long-term studies have proved the effectiveness of chiropractic treatment for ear infections.

 Other alternative ear infection treatments that show some possible effect include traditional Chinese medicine, such as acupuncture, and herbal eardrops.
 But more study is needed to determine the effectiveness and safety of alternative treatments.